top of page

 The questions that reveal whether a retained search firm knows your market are not about the firm's size, its reputation, or the names on its client list.
 They are about specificity.

 Ask the firm to name the last three executives they placed in your industry.
-Not the industries they claim to serve -- the specific roles, the specific company types, the specific outcomes.
+Not the industries they claim to serve, the specific roles, the specific company types, the specific outcomes.
 A firm that has placed a CFO in a PE-backed manufacturing company in the last eighteen months will answer that question in sixty seconds.
-A firm that works your industry on the periphery will start talking about their broader experience and their proprietary database.
+A firm that works your industry on the periphery will start talking about its broader experience and its proprietary database.

 Ask what their candidate pipeline looks like in your geography right now.
 A search firm with real market presence knows who the senior candidates are before the search formally begins.
-A firm building their candidate list from scratch after you sign the retainer is learning your market on your fee.
+A firm building its candidate list from scratch after you sign the retainer is learning your market on your fee.
+The right firm can sketch the landscape for you in the first meeting, who the strong operators are, which competitors grow their own talent, and where the people you want are most likely sitting today.

-In more than 30 years of running retained searches, we have found that the clients who ask these three questions upfront consistently get better outcomes than those who evaluate firms on presentation quality and proposal language alone.
+In more than 30 years of running retained searches, we have found that the clients who ask these questions upfront consistently get better outcomes than those who evaluate firms on presentation quality and proposal language alone.
+The firm that answers in specifics has done the work.
+The firm that answers in adjectives has not.

 What Should a Retained Executive Search Contract Actually Include?

-The fee structure for retained search is typically one-third of the placed executive's first-year total compensation, paid in three installments: one-third at signing, one-third at candidate presentation, and one-third at placement.
+The fee structure for retained search is typically one-third of the placed executive's first-year total compensation, paid in three installments, one-third at signing, one-third at candidate presentation, and one-third at placement.
 Some firms have moved to flat fees or monthly retainer models.
 The structure matters less than the clarity.
 You should know exactly what you are paying and exactly when before the search begins.
+If a firm is vague about the fee at the start, it will be vague about everything else once the work is underway.

 The replacement guarantee is the clause most clients do not read carefully enough.
-A standard guarantee covers a replacement search at no additional fee if the placed executive leaves within the first year.
+A standard guarantee covers a replacement search at no additional fee if the placed executive leaves within a set window.
 Some firms offer 90 days.
 Some offer six months.
 The strongest firms offer twelve.
 Ask specifically what the guarantee covers and what conditions void it.
 The answer tells you how confident the firm is in its own process.
+A firm that stands behind its work for a full year is telling you something a firm that caps the guarantee at 90 days is not.

-The timeline section should include specific milestones: when the search strategy will be delivered to the client, when the first candidates will be contacted, when the first qualified slate will be presented for review.
+The timeline section should include specific milestones, when the search strategy will be delivered to the client, when the first candidates will be contacted, and when the first qualified slate will be presented for review.
 Vague language such as the search will be completed within a reasonable timeframe is a warning sign.
 A firm that has run this process at the senior level knows exactly how long each phase takes and can commit to specific dates.
+For a realistic view of those phases, read how long a well-run executive search actually takes.

-The scope of work should define the role clearly -- not just the title and compensation range, but the specific outcomes the new executive will be accountable for in the first 90 days, the team they will inherit, and the specific cultural and leadership characteristics that will determine fit.
+The scope of work should define the role clearly, not just the title and compensation range, but the specific outcomes the new executive will be accountable for in the first 90 days, the team they will inherit, and the cultural and leadership characteristics that will determine fit.
 The more specific the scope, the better the search.
+A thin scope produces a thin slate, and the time to fix that is at the contract stage, not three months in.

 What Is the One Question Most CEOs Forget to Ask a Retained Search Firm?